 He then called fellow tradesmen and told them that we will dig this grass area as there is a possibility of water here.
 All agreed and started digging, soon they found a large rock, which was difficult to break.

-Seeing this all tradesman lost hope and started to blame the leader “You just wasted our time and energy”
+Seeing this all tradesmen lost hope and started to blame the leader “You just wasted our time and energy”

 The leader replied “No, my friends.
 It’s not useless.
-If we give up now all our effort will be wasted.
+If we give up now all our effort will go in vain.
 We should continue our effort.”

 He then put his ear on the large rock and heard the sound of flowing water.